Will I be sick a lot after the gastric band operation?

 Will I need plastic surgery for the surplus skin when I have lost a lot of weight?

 That is not always the case.
 As a rule, plastic surgery will not be considered for at least a year or two after the operation.
-Sometimes the skin will mold itself around the new body tissue.
+Sometimes the skin can mold itself around the new body tissue.
 You should give the skin the time it needs to adjust before you decide to have more surgery.